Kiffhost/exalted-scripture-understanding/Rules Reference/Fundamental Rules/Dice Rolls.md

 ## Target Number

-The number above which dice count as a success.
-Usually 6, can be modified by charms (especially Sidereal charms).
+The minimum number for which dice count as a success.
+Usually 7, can be modified by charms (especially Sidereal charms).
+No combination of effects can raise a roll’s target number above 9 or reduce it below 4.

 ## Botch